AlistairTomori1/ride-share/DAILY_LOG.md

 Alistair - Added a button for text only mode.
 Switched event log to use a linked list instead. switched distance calculations to use mahnhatten formula instead

 April 10 2026:
 Alistair - Added settings tab for organization.
 Added grid size changing buttons.
+Added expired rider list.
+Added sub-tabs in the list view section to organize what you see.